mattdavis0351/mongodb-labs/exercises/05_python-mongo-webservice.md

 ## API Endpoints

-`Endpoints`, also known as `Routes`, are locations on our server thatn have content which is meant to be accessed.
-Access to this content can take place through a web browser such as *Google Chrome** or **Safari**, programatcially by processing `HTTP` requests or using a utility like `POSTMAN` to query the resources.
+`Endpoints`, also known as `Routes`, are locations on our server that have content which is meant to be accessed.
+Access to this content can take place through a web browser such as **Google Chrome** or **Safari**, programatcially by processing `HTTP` requests or using a utility like `POSTMAN` to query the resources.
 We navigate to endpoints on a regular basis as we use the internet.
 You're doing so currently as you view this file.
 We can view the specific `Endpoint` or `Route` our currently access resource is at by examining the URL in the address bar of our browser.
 Consider what happens when you visit [Facebook](https://www.facebook.com), you type `www.facebook.com` into your browser and this usually takes you to the `root` endpoint which is denoted with a `/` character.